chalatz/tours/pages/tours/guided/jewish.md

 Only a short walk away is the **Marina Gate** which leads to your vehicle which will drive across 50 km / 32 miles of picturesque land southeast to **Lindos**.

+**RHODIAN TRADITIONAL ART**

-You will make a brief stop at a **traditional pottery workshop** on the way to Lindos.
+You will make a brief stop at a traditional pottery workshop on the way to Lindos.
 This is your chance to watch the potter work at his wheel to make his wonderful pieces of art. <u>Guided Tour</u> (Stop Visit Photos)

+**PANORAMIC VIEW OF LINDOS**

+The drive across the coast will give provide you with an impressive vantage point of the Acropolis of Lindos, revealing the white village located in a picturesque bay below.

+**ST PAUL’S BAY**

-The drive across the coast will give provide you with an impressive vantage point of the **Acropolis of Lindos**, revealing the white village located in a picturesque bay below.
-Your journey will continue to **St. Paul's Bay** to the south of Lindos, bringing into view the famous cave where the film **"The Guns of Navarone"** was filmed. <u>Guided Tour</u> (Stop Photos).
+Your journey will continue to St. Paul's Bay to the south of Lindos, bringing into view the famous cave where the film **"The Guns of Navarone"** was filmed. <u>Guided Tour</u> (Stop Photos).

+**THE VILLAGE AND ACROPOLIS OF LINDOS**

-As you enter **Lindos Village**, your <u>Guided Walking Tour</u> will start.
+As you enter Lindos Village, your <u>Guided Walking Tour</u> will start.
 You will make our way up the narrow cobblestone pathway leading to the summit of the Acropolis of Lindos, which will provide you with a beautiful view of the remains of past civilizations.
 (Stop Visit Photos)

+**COASTAL ROAD OF FALIRAKI AND KALLITHEA**

-Your return journey will take you across the coastal road to **Faliraki** sandy beach and the **Kallithea Spa**.
+Your return journey will take you across the coastal road to Faliraki sandy beach and the Kallithea Spa.

+**BACK TO THE STARTING POINT**

 Upon returning to Rhodes Town, you may choose to be dropped back to your hotel or back to your ship, or near the city gates of the Old Town for independent browsing.
 You would then be responsible for your own return to the ship on foot, which will be docked approximately a quarter mile away.